Tom-Lin-pd/The-final-Projects/README.md

-# The-final-Projects
+# Upolies.CO-Projects

-These are just normal python projects that are used for my dream company.
-Upolies.Co
+This contains all the projects for the company UPOLIES.CO

+Want to join.

+Contact noreplyhackerupolies@gmail.com